-Whether restaurant that serves or location that sells alcoholic beverages, it is important to know the permittee and his employees are responsible for the actions of ABC rules and laws.
+The permittee and his employees are responsible for complying with ABC rules and laws.
 As a business permitted to sell alcohol, it's your job to help promote the responsible sale of alcohol by following alcohol regulations and by refusing to serve underage or intoxicated customers.
 Violating the laws and rules surrounding the sale of alcohol can result in fines, suspensions or even revocation of your permit(s).

 Further, in some cases, permittees may face costly civil suits and penalties when they serve customers who are underage and/or intoxicated and later become involved in a serious accident.
-Develop sensible guidelines to protect yourself and your business.
+Developing sensible guidelines to protect yourself and your business will help prevent such incidents from occuring.